Important fund information

 Income from the Tax-Managed U.S. Large Cap Fund and the Tax-Managed U.S. Mid & Small Cap Fund are managed for tax efficiency and may be subject to an alternative minimum tax, and/or any applicable state and local taxes

-The Multifactor U.S. Equity Fund utilizes a variety of quantitative inputs and qualitative assessments in it's management.
+The Multifactor U.S. Equity Fund utilizes a variety of quantitative inputs and qualitative assessments in its management.
 If these are not predictive or are incorrect, the Fund may underperform.
 The Fund also utilizes index-based strategies, which may cause its returns to be lower than if it employed a fundamental investment approach to security selection.

 The Multifactor U.S. Equity Fund may invest in derivatives, including futures, options, forwards and swaps.
 Investments in derivatives may cause the Fund's losses to be greater than if it invests only in conventional securities and can cause the Fund to be more volatile.
 Derivatives involve risks different from, or possibly greater than, the risks associated with other investments.
 The Fund's use of derivatives may cause the Fund's investment returns to be impacted by the performance of securities the Fund does not own and result in the Fund's total investment exposure exceeding the value of its portfolio.